iterative/cml.dev/content/docs/self-hosted-runners.md

 ## Debugging

-If `cml runner` fails with a terraform error message, setting the environment variable `TF_LOG_PROVIDER=DEBUG` may yield more information.
+If `cml runner` fails with a Terraform error message, setting the environment variable `TF_LOG_PROVIDER=DEBUG` may yield more information.

 In very rare cases, you may need to clean up CML cloud resources manually.
 An